The MPF-1, or "Micro-Professor" was introduced in 1981 for educational purposes by

 |Even more from Sciento||

-Sciento was the importer of the MicroProfessor in the Netherlands (and Belgium?).
+Sciento imported the MicroProfessor in the Netherlands (and Belgium?).
 They sold teaching materials to technical schools and technical high-schools.
 They also sold other third-party extensions like the interface for Fischertechnik motor modules and a so called Logic Analyzer (HWEX2), which made some internal CPU data visible.
 A kind of Blinkenlights for the MPF-1-line!
 The HWEX2 did this by monitoring the Z80-CPU bus.

 There was also an "Microelectronics appications board" with inputs: 8 digital switch inputs, temperature sensor, optical encoder, light sensor, potentiometer and external analog input.
 Outputs: DC motor, 8 LEDs, heater, bargraph, analog output.
 An 'logic probe' was also included.